 - Sports: It is customary for surfboards and snowboards to use a Kevlar composite as their cores.

 What Are KEVLAR's Pros and Cons?

 While the pros of KEVLAR far outweigh the cons, it is good to look at both:

 - Easy to repair and repairs last a long time

 - Withstands very high and very low temperatures with little to no negative effects

 - It has poor compressive strength.
 In other words, it does not take well to squashing or squeezing.
-That's why Kevlar is not used as a building material where compressive forces are common.
+That's why KEVLAR is not used as a building material where compressive forces are common.

-What Kevlar Products Does Fiber Glast Offer?
+What KEVLAR brand aramid products does Fiber Glast Offer?